zigguratt/skinux/README.md

 # pacman --noconfirm -Rcns gnome-common
 ```

-## Set the network connection and login managers to start on boot
+## Set a few services to start on boot
-We want these two services to be up and running right from the start.
+We want these services to be up and running right from the start.
 Issue the following commands to have them automatically start on boot.
 ```
+# systemctl enable org.cups.cupsd.service
 # systemctl enable connman
 # systemctl enable slim
 ```